pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 <svg title="Monero miner Proof of Work" src='xmr-pow.png'/>
 :::

 These RandomX programs are easy to spot.
 They leverage a large set of CPU features, some of which are rarely used by other programs.
 The instruction set [attempts to hit many features available on](https://github.com/tevador/RandomX/blob/master/doc/design.md#23-registers) commodity CPUs.
-The RandomX developers attempted to explicitly [curtail the effectiveness of specialized hardware](https://github.com/tevador/RandomX/blob/master/doc/design.md#1-design-considerations) like GPUs and ASICs.
-The side benefit is now we only have to care about Monero miners leveraging CPUs.
+This design decision [curtails the effectiveness of GPUS and ASICs](https://github.com/tevador/RandomX/blob/master/doc/design.md#1-design-considerations), forcing miners to use CPUs.

-One signal opportunity is the RandomX instruction: [CFROUND](https://github.com/tevador/RandomX/blob/master/doc/specs.md#541-cfround). `CFROUND` changes the rounding mode for floating point operations.
+One RandomX instruction in particular leaves behind a strong signal in the CPU.
+[CFROUND](https://github.com/tevador/RandomX/blob/master/doc/specs.md#541-cfround) changes the rounding mode for floating point operations.
 Other programs rarely set this mode.
 When they do, they rarely toggle this value as much as RandomX does.
 The main RandomX contributor, [tevador](https://github.com/tevador), created [randomx-sniffer](https://github.com/tevador/randomx-sniffer) which looks for programs that change the rounding-mode often on Windows machines.
 Nothing exists for Linux yet - but we can build this with bpftrace.

 ## Building our bpftrace script